This post may contain affiliate links.

 There is Brenners’ Roaring Twenties inspired Fritz & Felix Bar, the Oleander Bar that was named after a legendary thoroughbred stallion once owned the Baron Schlenderhan, and my favourite, the spacious red plush Kaminhalle, a lounge that takes you to a gracious past that my husband, had we lived in the past, would never have been privy to.

-Finally he settled for a visit to the Kaminhalle for tea while I was off getting intravenous fluids at the Devaya Ayurveda centre.
+Finally he settled for a visit to the Kaminhalle for tea while I was off getting intravenous fluids at a health centre.
 Yes, I ended up getting intravenous fluids instead of intravenous cocktails.
-Planning a wedding can wear you out.
-But that’s another story – you can read it on my Baden-Baden spa honeymoon post if you’re so inclined).
+Planning a wedding can wear you out and Mark, by now, is used to my constitution-of-a-whisper.

 Junior Suite at Brenners Park